 The Byrds went to #1 in England with their cover of Bob Dylan’s Mr. Tambourine Man today in 1965.
 They’d already hit that mark at home in the States, and Roger McGuinn’s use of the electric Rickenbacker 12-string guitar with it’s “jangly” sound would start a whole new sub-genre “folk rock”, encourage others (notably The Beatles George Harrison) to buy Rickenbacker 12-strings, and lead Dylan himself to go “electric”.
-Roger’s 12-string electric was much later purchased for a princely sum by Microsoft co-founder Paul Allen, a pretty decent guitarist himself, and put on display at the Experience Music Project museum here in Seattle.
+Roger’s 12-string electric was much later purchased for a princely sum by Microsoft co-founder Paul Allen, a pretty decent guitarist himself, and put on display at the Museum of Popular Culture (formerly Experience Music Project) museum here in Seattle.

 All four Beatles and their manager Brian Epstein had signed a petition that appeared in The Times of London today in 1967 calling for the legalization of marijuana.
-It would be highly effective, though it would take 47 years and really only work in the American states of Washington, Colorado, Oregon, and Alaska, though it looks like California may join in the fun this year.
+It would be highly effective, though it would take 47 years and really only work on the entire Pacific Coast of the United States, plus Nevada and the District of Columbia…so far.

 Paul McCartney was at Abbey Road today in 1969 recording Come and Get It.
 His band was disintegrating at the time, so he gave it to Welsh band The Iveys, who would shortly sign to The Beatles Apple label, change their name to Badfinger, and their version of the song would be featured on the soundtrack to the Peter Sellers/Ringo Starr film The Magic Christian.